-Learn about GenV: your opportunity to create a healthier future GenV is a research project for expecting parents and newborn babies, happening from 2021 to 2023 in Victoria.
+Learn about GenV: your opportunity to create a healthier future GenV is a research project built by Victorian families for all families.
 If you join, you will contribute to healthier children, parents, and families in the future.

 Improving care and development through world-class research GenV will work in partnership with Victoria’s health organisations to collect data that will enhance researchers' capacity to understand patient outcomes.